-During the initial few hours following injury it is common to see macrophages flood the area.
-The researchers found several within the damaged muscle fibers of the “no icing” group, however, those who had been given ice showed almost no signs of macrophages.
+During the first few hours following injury it is common to see macrophages flood the area.
+The researchers found several within the damaged muscle fibers of the “no icing” group.
+However, those who had been given ice showed almost no signs of macrophages.

 How do we facilitate this evacuation?

-Exercises performed in a relatively pain-free manner not only accelerate swelling removal through muscle contraction but also optimizes the healing process without causing additional damage!
-Now it may seem counterintuitive that we want to move an injury, but that’s actually the best thing to do!
+Exercises performed in a relatively pain-free manner not only accelerate swelling removal through muscle contraction, but also optimize the healing process without causing additional damage.
+It may seem counterintuitive that we want to move an injury, but that’s actually the best thing to do.
 Loading damaged tissue with proper exercises as soon as possible following injury actually accelerates healing of muscle and bone.
 The last thing you want to do is wait around and see how you feel tomorrow or the following day.

 Performing pain-free exercise, or muscle activation, following injury has countless benefits.
-To start, muscle contraction enhances fluid movement and is essential in the inflammation process by improving macrophage function and allowing these essential white blood cells to remove damaged cells.
+To start, muscle contraction enhances fluid movement, which is essential in the inflammation process, by improving macrophage function and allowing these essential white blood cells to remove damaged cells.
 It also boosts muscle repair and regeneration and limits scar tissue formation through activation of stem cells (called satellite cells).

 Directly after injury, the goal with movement is to facilitate healing without causing additional damage.
-Exercise too intensely and place too much load on the body and you’re only going to make things worse.
-This is why it’s not a good idea to perform heavy back squats one day after spraining your ankle or attempting to run 4 weeks after ACL reconstruction surgery.
+Exercise too intensely and place too much load on your body and you’re only going to make things worse.
+This is why it’s not a good idea to perform heavy back squats one day after spraining your ankle, or attempting to run 4 weeks after ACL reconstruction surgery.